Cost Inflation Index for Financial Year 2024-25

 FAQs

-How to calculate inflation index?
+How to calculate cost inflation index?

 Here is the formula for Index Acquisition Cost= Purchase price X ( CII of the year of sale ÷ CII of the year of purchase)